EntityB/go-wasm-boilerplate-tinygo/README.md

 ---

-Modify/add code in `src-go` dir and use
+Modify/add code in `src-go` folder and use
 ```bash
 make
 ```
 to compile and publish your code.
+Results are located in `docs` folder.

 ## Advanced